-Under Essentials Plan, only one Notification Rule is available to set per type.
+Under Free and Essentials Plans, only one Notification Rule is available to set per type.
 Types are limited to New Alerts, Schedule Start/End, Other Notifications.

 When you sign up:

 Opsgenie creates an E-Mail contact method with the e-mail address that you've defined as your user-name and creates notification rules for each notification type.
 You will receive notifications via this contact address immediately after a notification event occurs for you.

 If you provide your phone number during the step-by-step on-boarding process, Opsgenie creates Voice and SMS contact methods with the provided number for you.
 Additionally, Opsgenie will create notification rule steps for New Alert notification type using these contact methods below: